ggangwar/Udacity-HA-WebApp-CF/README.md

 15. Run `./delete infra`
 16. Wait for the `infra` stack to be deleted.You can verify the status from AWS console.

-## How to login into private web servers?
+## How to login into private servers?

 As web servers are located in private subnets, you can not directly do login into these boxes.
 You will use jump box i.e. Bastion host for this purpose.
 Below are the steps to login into web server via bastion host:
 1. Open a terminal on you local machine in `bash` mode and copy the Key Pair on bastion host's `/home/ubuntu` directory.
 For this, run command ` scp -i key-pair-name.pem key-pair-name.pem ubuntu@public-ip-of-bastion-host:/home/ubuntu`.
 In this command, replace `public-ip-of-bastion-host` with the bastion host's public IP and `key-pair-name` with the name of the pem file(Key Pair) downloaded in `Steps` section.